 In recent years, we have treated more children with congenital heart disease than ever before, and with excellent results.
 Our aim is to continue to provide a child heart surgery service that is recognised internationally and to continue participating in improvements in the care of children requiring this surgical management.

-Please be aware that Heart and Lung transplants are not available through International and Private Care, for either UK or overseas patients.
+Please be aware that Heart and Lung transplants are not available through International and Private Care, for overseas patients.

 - We perform over 500 cases of cardio-pulmonary bypass and 150 cases off-bypass every year